OKDP/spark-web-proxy/Readme.md

 ## Installation

+To deploy the spark web proxy, refer to helm chart [README](helm/spark-web-proxy/README.md) for customization options and installation guidelines.

-The web proxy can be deployed either as a sidecar container alongside your Spark History Server or as an independent helm chart.
+The web proxy can also be deployed as a sidecar container alongside your existing Spark History Server.
+Ensure to set the property `configuration.spark.service` to `localhost`.

-1. As a sidecar container:

-Refer to [helm/spark-history-server](https://github.com/OKDP/spark-history-server/tree/main/helm/spark-history-server) repository for guidlines and examples.

-2. As an independent chart:

-Refer to [README](helm/spark-web-proxy/README.md) for customization options and installation guidelines.

-In both cases, you need to use the web proxy ingress instead of your spark history ingress.
+In both cases, you need to use the spark web proxy ingress instead of your spark history ingress.

 ## Spark History and spark jobs Configuration